 Helmut began his career as an Upholsterer in 1960 at Namco, where he worked for three years, in 1963 to 1969, Helmut was promoted to Forman with his new employer Newstyle Furniture.
 By 1969 Helmut with the help of his wife Ursula started Gala Upholstery from their garage at 87 Oak Road Kirrawee.
 They picked the business name together with the mindset that it should be short and memorable.
 The business grew to the extent that they opened a shop in Gymea.
 Ursula ran the retail shop selling Curtains and Wallpaper (1972 – 1978), while Helmut managed the upholstery side.
 After 8 years decided to close the retail shop and concentrate on upholstery.

-Then they moved to the current location of 222 Taren Point Road Caringbah, under a lease arrangement from ‘Golding’s Wicker works’, who specialized in hand woven cane baskets and sold imported cane furniture.
+Then they moved to 222 Taren Point Road Caringbah, under a lease arrangement from ‘Golding’s Wicker works’, who specialised in hand woven cane baskets and sold imported cane furniture.
 In 1985 Helmut and Ursula purchased the Factory & Golding’s Wicker works, and renamed it Gala Cane, the two businesses were successfully integrated, Gala Upholstery made cushions and delivered the completed furniture Sydney wide.
 As their children grew older Ron became an Upholsterer and Heidi worked in sales and administration at Gala.
 Their daughter Karin assisted with marketing along the way.

 In the early days the factory was set amongst empty pockets of land with horses grazing to keep the grass at bay and there was a sand business on the other side.
 By early 1993 the neighboring property was sold to a developer, who propositioned Helmut and Ursula to purchase part of their land to build a driveway, but they did not want to sell.